kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 Typically organized into one or more sections containing a list or table with data that is typically “looked up” rather than memorized.

+Use nominal style for the title, for example, "Configuration Parameters".

 *In our case, architecture diagrams could fall into this category – we could also choose to define them as a separate type – TBD.*

 > [- DITA Reference Topics](http://docs.oasis-open.org/dita/dita/v1.3/errata02/os/complete/part3-all-inclusive/archSpec/technicalContent/dita-reference-topic.html)